anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-empirical_intro.md

 To use Empirical to create a simple artificial ecology simulation.

 ## Setup
 Open the Empirical World Lab assignment on Moodle to get the Git repository template.
+You'll need to do the [usual setup](gradient-lab) of the submodules and emscripten.

 Also open [this reference document](/classes/361-w21/empirical_intro) and the [evolutionary algorithm lab](evo_alg_lab) to reference the methods that will be useful.